 In applying the contribution formulas under the Plan (as described in Article 4 below), your contributions may be determined based on Plan Compensation earned during the Plan Year.
 However, in determining Plan Compensation, no amount will be taken into account to the extent such compensation exceeds the compensation dollar limit set forth under IRS rules.
-For 2020, the compensation dollar limit is \$285,000.
-Thus, for Plan Years beginning in 2020, no contribution may be made under the Plan with respect to Plan Compensation above \$285,000.
-For 2021, the compensation limit increases to \$290,000, then for subsequent Plan Years, the contribution dollar limit may be adjusted for cost-of-living increases.
+For 2021, the compensation dollar limit is \$290,000.
+Thus, for Plan Years beginning in 2021, no contribution may be made under the Plan with respect to Plan Compensation above \$290,000.
+For subsequent plan years, the compensation dollar limit may be adjusted for cost-of-living increases.
 Note that the compensation dollar limit described above does not apply to Salary Deferrals contributed to the Plan.

-For purposes of determining Plan Compensation, your total taxable wages or salary is taken into account including any Salary Deferrals you make to this 401(k) plan and any pre-tax salary reduction contributions you may make under any other plans we may maintain, which may include any pre-tax contributions you make under a medical reimbursement plan or "cafeteria" plan.
-Plan Compensation also generally includes compensation for services that is paid after termination of employment, as long as such amounts are paid by the end of the year or within 21⁄2 months following termination of employment, if later.
+For purposes of determining Plan Compensation, your total taxable wages or salary is taken into account including any Salary Deferrals you make to this 403(b) plan and any pre-tax salary reduction contributions you may make under any other plans we may maintain, which may include any pre-tax contributions you make under a medical reimbursement plan or "cafeteria" plan.
+Plan Compensation also generally includes compensation for services that is paid after termination of employment, as long as such amounts are paid by the end of the year or within $2\frac{1}{2}$ months following termination of employment, if later.
 However, for purposes of determining contributions under the Plan, Plan Compensation does not include the following types of compensation:

-- Deemed §125 compensation - Certain amounts paid pursuant to a nonqualified unfunded deferred compensation plan. - Continuation payments to disabled Participants paid after severance of employment
+- All fringe benefits (cash and noncash), reimbursements or other expense allowances, moving expenses, deferred compensation and welfare benefits - > Any wages or salary you receive from a related company, unless that related company adopts this Plan - Certain amounts paid pursuant to a nonqualified unfunded deferred compensation plan. - > Continuation payments to disabled Participants paid after severance of employment